Budget Pacing in Repeated Auctions: Regret and Efficiency without Convergence: Conclusions and Open Questions

+\xhdr{(1)}.
+Improving the approximation factor against our liquid-welfare benchmark appears unlikely (given the negative result for static truthful auctions).
+Could one identify a different liquid-welfare benchmark --- possibly weaker but hopefully more fair --- which would allow for a better approximation factor or, ideally, a regret bound with no approximation factor at all?

+\xhdr{(2).} The key goal for individual guarantees is vanishing regret for all agents at once, particularly under \emph{self-play} (when all agents use the same algorithm).
+Previously this goal seemed hopeless for budget-constrained bidders, given the strong impossibility results known for adversarial environments.
+We provide a plausible framework in which this goal might be achievable: regret bounds relative to the perfect pacing sequence.
+Recall that our specific guarantee falls just short: \Cref{cor:regret-stochastic-2} requires path-length $P^* = o(\sqrt{T})$, but we can only guarantee $P^* = O(\sqrt{T})$ when all agents run our algorithm.
+Bridging this gap may be within reach, possibly by leveraging the ``optimism" in \PacingOMD (see \Cref{sec:other}).
+Vanishing regret under self-play may also be achievable against the \emph{standard} benchmark: best pacing multiplier in hindsight.
+Indeed, our semi-synthetic numerical simulations exhibit this for \Cref{alg:bg} and several other bidding algorithms.

-While achieving optimal individual regret guarantees is not our goal per se, it would be interesting to improve regret bounds for repeated non-truthful auctions, particularly for repeated first-price auctions, even if they are not accompanied by aggregate guarantees.
-Improved regret bounds for the stochastic environment are especially interesting when combined with some guarantees for the adversarial environment.
-As linear policies (mappings from values to bids) are not necessarily value-optimizing for non-truthful auctions, an important sub-question is which class(es) of policies one would want to optimize over.
+\xhdr{(3).} While optimizing the guarantees on individual regret is not our goal per se, it would be desirable to improve upon the $T^{3/4}$ regret rates in our theoretical results and/or compete against non-linear bidding policies for value-maximization.
+Improved results for the stochastic environment are especially interesting when the same algorithm enjoys non-trivial guarantees for the adversarial environment.

 \begin{small} \end{small}